 The key to staying cool this summer is to hydrate, and what better than water.
 However, there are plenty of other sources in nature that will help you keep your hydration on point.

 Coconut water is loaded with vitamins and minerals like potassium, sodium and calcium.
 It also contains electrolytes that are effective in re-hydration and energize your body when you have heat stress.
 Having just one serving of coconut water can rejuvenate your body.

 Buttermilk (chaas) is high in potassium, vitamin B12 and calcium.
 It is a rich source of probiotics that help build healthy bacteria that are good for the gut.
 Buttermilk is also a good source of phosphorus that helps the body restore its natural energy when it’s feeling drained by the heat.

 This one particular beverage is easily found in every nook and corner, is easy to make and really cheap, but has multiple health benefits.
 A glass of nimbu paani will refresh you when you are down and drained.

 Lycopene, the pigment that makes tomatoes red can protect you from the sun, hence it is recommended to include tomatoes in your diet in summers.
-Tomatoes are a great source of vitamin A, vitamin C and vitamin K, and are considered to be a superfood when it comes to sun protection.
+Tomatoes are a great source of vitamin A, C and K, and are considered to be a superfood when it comes to sun protection.

-Radish is a great source of vitamin C that helps lower the body heat.
+Radish is a great source of vitamin C that helps lower body heat.
 Apart from being water-rich, radish also has anti-inflammatory properties that effectively fight heat stress and fatigue.